logto-io/rfcs/draft/0004-experience-api.md

 Logto provides a variety of authentication and verification methods to meet the diverse needs of developers and end-users.
 We have been constantly improving the sign-in experience configurations and providing extra customization options for the developers to build a flexible and secure sign-in experience.

-As the sign-in experience is a critical part of the user authentication process, and it is hard to enumerate all the possible uses cases, we believe that opening up the experience APIs to the developers with a customizable front-end user interface will provide more flexibility and control over the sign-in experience.
+As the sign-in experience is a critical part of the user authentication process, and it is hard to enumerate all the possible use cases, we believe that opening up the experience APIs to the developers with a customizable front-end user interface will provide more flexibility and control over the sign-in experience.

 ### 7.1 Considerations